zhichaoxu04/MESA/README.md

 # MESA: TopMed MESA cohort cleaning

 ## T2 Diabetes
+Type 2 Diabetes is a chronic medical condition characterized by high blood sugar levels (hyperglycemia) resulting from the body's inability to properly use insulin or the insufficient production of insulin by the pancreas.
+Unlike Type 1 Diabetes, which is an autoimmune condition where the body doesn't produce any insulin, Type 2 Diabetes typically develops in adulthood and is often associated with lifestyle factors such as obesity, lack of physical activity, and poor dietary habits.
 #### Study Report
 [pht003659.v1](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/dataset.cgi?study_id=phs000209.v13.p3&pht=3659): (Data distribution set for Health/Medical/Biomedical (HMB) consent) MESA Time to Diabetes Dataset: This dataset contains phenotype variables for diabetes incidence and duration from baseline until the participant's Follow-Up Interview.